NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

 ## Step 7: Getting the Gradient Color

 Now that we can interpolate between two colors we can grab the color of the gradient in which the slider is on.
-To do this we will be using value which is the position of the slider along the gradient image, max being the maximum number value can be, and a list of all the colors.
+To do this we will be using value which is the position of the slider along the gradient image, max being the maximum number the value can be, and a list of all the colors.

-After calculating the step size between the colors that made up the gradient image, we can then grab the index to point to the appropriate color in our list of colors that our slider is closests to.
+After calculating the step size between the colors that made up the gradient image, we can then grab the index to point to the appropriate color in our list of colors that our slider is closest to.
 From that we can interpolate between the first color reference in the list and the next color in the list based on the index.

 ### Step 7.1: Locate `get_gradient_color` function